Distributed Stochastic Proximal Algorithm on Riemannian Submanifolds for Weakly-convex Functions: Introduction

-Since problem \eqref{p1} is a distributed stochastic optimization on Riemannian submanifolds without convexity and linearity, it is invalid to directly extend the centralized Riemannian stochastic algorithms and the previous methods developed in the Euclidean space (such as \cite{shi2015proximal}) to solve it.
+Since problem \eqref{p1} is a distributed stochastic optimization on Riemannian submanifolds without convexity and linearity, the centralized Riemannian stochastic algorithms and the previous methods developed in the Euclidean space (such as \cite{shi2015proximal}) cannot be directly applied to solve it.
 In the following, we will initiate a detailed literature review.